 This privacy statement documents how the TRB collect, store, use and disclose your personal information.
 A copy of the TRB Information Management Policy can be found at Information Management Policy.

 “Personal information” is information or opinion that can identify you as an individual.
 This is regardless of whether it is true or not and whether it is recorded in a material form or not.
 Examples of personal information are your name, address, date of birth, qualifications and criminal history.

 Why does the TRB collect your personal information?

 Your personal information is collected in order to administer the Teachers Registration and Standards Act 2004 (the Act).
-When an application is lodged, including the informed consent forms for National Police History Checks (NPHC) and Child Protection Information (CPI) from the Department for Child Protection, you are providing consent for your personal information to be collected, stored and used for the purpose of administration of the Act.
+When an application is lodged, including the informed consent form for Nationally Coordinated Criminal History Checks, you are providing consent for your personal information to be collected, stored and used for the purpose of administration of the Act.